Learn to Fly

 After you have obtained your Club Pilot (CP) rating, you can now leave the School and fly on your own with any Club (such as the DHPC).
 Clubs do NOT hire out gliders and equipment, you must buy your own.

-BHPA Pilot Ratings completed within our Club:
+(B) BHPA Pilot Rating Scheme - Tasks completed within our Club:

 The Pilot (P) Rating